Florida law enforcement agencies struggle with attrition within ranks

 Bradshaw is confident he can hold the manpower line, but recruiting is more vital than ever in today's world.

-“In 2019 we had pretty close to 700 applicants when we went out and did recruiting," Bradshaw added."Right now, in the last 11 months, we are at about maybe 300 at the most.”
+"In 2019, we had pretty close to 700 applicants when we went out and did recruiting," Bradshaw added.
+"Right now, in the last 11 months, we're at about maybe 300 at the most."

 The jail that the sheriff oversees has faced more acute pressures, part a result of COVID-19 worries.

-“We are down about 60 people, and when that happened we had to go to 12-hour shifts,” said the sheriff.
+"We're down about 60 people, and when that happened, we had to go to 12-hour shifts," the sheriff said.

-An incoming recruit class aims to bolster corrections personnel but it takes time.
-Statewide, Governor DeSantis is pushing for $5000 recruiting bonuses to attract officers and deputies to Florida.
+An incoming recruit class aims to bolster corrections personnel, but it takes time.
+Statewide, Gov. Ron DeSantis is pushing for $5,000 recruiting bonuses to attract officers and deputies to Florida.

-Bigger departments can hope to compete on pay and benefits, but local PBA union President John Kazanjian said smaller departments are struggling.
-And him adding money is not the only problem.
+Bigger departments can hope to compete on pay and benefits, but Palm Beach County Police Benevolent Association President John Kazanjian said smaller departments are struggling.
+Adding money is not the issue.

-“You can put all the money to it, but that is not going to fix it," Kazanjian said.
-"We have to educate the public, alright, can’t be having to defund the police, (where) we badmouth the police.”
+Kazanjian said more public education is needed to curtail those who "badmouth the police."

 Police leaders I talked to said their agencies need community support while acknowledging it comes with the constant need for internal accountability.

-“The majority of our officers out here, day in and day out, are doing a good job, putting their lives on the line, really wanting to serve the community the right way," Del Toro said.
-"And when we don’t get it right, listen we have to own it, learn from it, and move on.”
+"The majority of our officers out here, day in, day out, are doing a good job, putting their lives on the line, really want to serve the community the right way," Del Toro said.
+"And when we don't get it right, listen, we have to own it, learn from it and move on."

+Veras offered a final perspective, one of a young officer who grew up in what he calls a tough neighborhood in the Bronx.

 Scripps Only Content 2021